johnradke/backlife/README.md

 backlife
 ========

 Conway's Game of Life...
-IN REVERSE
+IN REVERSE!

+Obviously this isn't there yet.
+I've just got the forwards part working...